atlp-rwanda/e-commerce-furebo-32-bn/Conventions.md

 - Services: `element.service.ts (Example: user.services.ts)`
 - Routes: `element.route.ts (Example: user.route.ts)`
 - Test: `element.test.ts(Example: user.test.ts)`
+- Utils: `element.utils.ts(Example: password.utils.ts)`

 ### MODEL: FOR MODEL NAMING
-- Model should be named as Entity in singular and start with a capital letter.
+- Model should be named as Entity in singular, models we will use dot notation eg. user.model.ts.
 - Table name should be named as entity in plural and start with a lowercase letter.

 ### Utils